cfedermann/Appraise/README.md

 ## System Requirements

-Appraise is based on the [Django framework][3].
+Appraise is based on the [Django framework][3], version 1.3 or newer.
 You will need __Python 2.7__ to run it locally.
 For deployment, a FastCGI compatible web server such as __lighttpd__ is required.

 ## Quickstart Instructions

-Assuming you have already installed Python and Django, you can clone and start up a local copy of Appraise using the following commands:
+Assuming you have already installed Python and Django, you can clone a local copy of Appraise using the following command; you can change the folder name `Appraise-Software` to anything you like.

     $ git clone git://github.com/cfedermann/Appraise.git Appraise-Software
     ...

+After having cloned the GitHub project, you have to initialise Appraise.
+This is a two-step process:

+1. Initialise the SQLite database:

         $ cd Appraise-Software/appraise
         $ python manage.py syncdb
         ...

+2. Collect static files and copy them into `Appraise-Software/appraise/static-files`.
+Answer `yes` when asked whether you want to overwrite existing files.

+        $ python manage.py collectstatic
+        ...

+    More information on handling of static files in Django 1.3+ is [available here][5].

+Finally, you can start up your local copy of Django using the `runserver` command:

-    python manage.py runserver
+    $ python manage.py runserver

 You should be greeted with the following output from your terminal: